-Talking may bring relief and help to better understand your feelings and reactions.
-Counselling can help to adjust to a new life situation and identify additional support required
+Talking may bring relief and help you to better understand your feelings and reactions.
+Counselling can help to adjust to a new life situation and identify additional support, if required.

 The Counselling Process

 Many people need support following a bereavement and sometimes it can be helpful to talk to someone who is not emotionally involved and is professionally trained to listen.
 Bereavement counsellors have specific knowledge of the grieving process.